Deepractice/COSE/README_EN.md

 **Open Source Proving Value**:
 - ⭐ PromptX project gained recognition in 1 day, accumulated 1k+ stars in 1 month
 - 💡 Validated the judgment that "beliefs are more important than technology"
-- 🌍 Built global AI engineer community
+- 🌍 Built global AI professional community

 ### **💭 Key Insight: Not Pursuing Vanity Metrics**
 > *"We don't care about star counts because even if they can't be converted to money, they can be converted to traffic.
 It's essentially value exchange, leveraging greater power for startups."*